rigelHadushiDev/WaterBottleNNClassifiers/README.md

 # WaterBottleNNClassifiers

-The aim of this project was to build three different types of neural network classifiers, which will help classify the most popular water bottle brands in Albania.
-The classifiers models I focused consist of:
+In this project, we aimed to build three different types of neural network classifiers that reach a high accuracy level.
+The types of classifier architectures consist of:

--	Only Dense layers.
+- Only dense layers.
--	Convolutional and Dense layers.
+- Convolutional and dense layers.
 - Pre-trained neural network.

-These models were trained by the custom dataset that I made , which consist of three diferent sizes as 0.5l, 1.5l and 2l of a total number of 324 photos and three different categories called:
+The first step that we had to go through was building a dataset of our own to classify the images inside.
+The dataset contains different photos of water brands in three categories:

--	Qafshtama
+1)  Qafshtama
--	Lajthiza
+2)  Lajthiza
--	Tepelena
+3)  Tepelena

+Our dataset consists of a total number of 324 photos.
+Each water bottle brand consists of three different water bottle sizes varying from 0.5 l, 1.5 l, and 2 l.
+After the dataset was done, we were ready to build our three classifiers.
+The environment where we built our classifiers was Jupyter Notebook, powered by Anaconda.

-## Environment and Development
+# Environment and Development

-The environment where we built our classifiers was Jupyter Notebook powered by Anaconda 24.1.2  running with python version 3.11.7 .
+The environment where we built our classifiers was Jupyter Notebook, powered by Anaconda 24.1.2 running with Python version 3.11.7.

-Modules used were:
+The modules used were:

 - TensorFlow 2.16.1
 - Keras 3.3.3